okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 ### 4 (Optional): Get the user profile information

-Optionally, you can obtain basic user information after the user is authenticated by making a request to Okta's Open ID Connect authorization server (see the next section).
+Optionally, you can obtain basic user information after the user is authenticated by making a request to Okta's Open ID Connect authorization server.